Yabbo/kubectl/README.md

     client-certificate-data: ClientCertGoesHere@@@
 ```

-If you have a seprate config file you will need to specify the fule everytime you run kubectl:
+If you have a seprate config file you will need to specify the fule everytime you run kubectl
 ```
 kubectl --kubeconfig admin.conf
 ```